-- 1. Press Function until the LED for CONFIGURATION is lit. - 2.
-Press Up or Down until LLoc is displayed and then press Select.
+- 1. Press Function until the CONFIGURATION indicator is lit. - 2.
+Press Up or Down until [] oc is displayed and then press Select.
 The display shows the current time. - 3.
 Press Up or Down to adjust the hours and then press Select. - 4.
 Press Up or Down to adjust the minutes and then press Select.
 The control saves the time and returns to the Configuration menu - 5.
 Press Back to return to the main display.